All India Institute of Medical Sciences, Bhubaneswar: Ranking

-AIIMS Bhubaneswar ranked 26 in India by the National Institutional Ranking Framework medical ranking for 2022.
-Thus, it is the 3rd best AIIMS after AIIMS, Delhi and AIIMS, Jodhpur.
+AIIMS Bhubaneswar ranked 15th in India by the National Institutional Ranking Framework (NIRF) medical ranking for 2024.
+Thus, it is the 3rd best AIIMS after AIIMS, Delhi and AIIMS, Rishikesh.

 Satellite center

 There is a plan to set up a satellite center of AIIMS Bhubneshwar at Balasore, on an area of about 25 acre.

-The foundation stone for satellite centre at Balasore was laid on 25 August 2018 by Union Minister of Health JP Nadda.
+The foundation stone for satellite centre at Balasore was laid on 25 August 2018 by Union Minister of Health J. P. Nadda.
 The 24.91 acres center will have a 300 bedded multi-specialty hospital.